RajPrajapati483/JavaScript/README.md

 # JavaScript
-A code repo for js
+A code repo for javaScript